 - Your academic advisor can answer your degree, program, and course-related questions.

-- Peer Programs offers student support like Academic Coaches, Wellness Peers, and more.
+- Peer Programs offer student support by connecting you with Academic Coaches, Wellness Peers, and more.

-- AskAway is an online resource that lets you ask librarians questions in real time (starting Sep 16).
+- AskAway is an online resource that lets you ask librarians questions in real time.
 You can also speak to a subject matter librarian if you prefer in-person help with an essay or research paper.